infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows cloud cost estimates for infrastructure-as-code projects such as Terraform.
-It helps DevOps, SRE and developers to quickly see a cost breakdown and compare different options upfront.
+Infracost shows cloud cost estimates for Terraform in pull requests, CLI and CI/CD.
+This helps you understand the cost of services before you buy them, know exactly which services and options have the biggest impact on cloud costs, and take action to reduce costs within your existing workflow.

 If you're upgrading from an older version to `v0.9`, please see the [**migration guide**](/docs/guides/v0.9_migration).